Sermon on the Mount: Components

 Matthew 5:3–12 includes the Beatitudes.
 These describe the character of the people of the Kingdom of Heaven, expressed as "blessings".
 The Greek word most versions of the Gospel render as "blessed," can also be translated "happy" (Matthew 5:3–12 in Young's Literal Translation for an example).
 In Matthew, there are eight (or nine) blessings, while in Luke there are four, followed by four woes.

 In almost all cases, the phrases used in the Beatitudes are familiar from an Old Testament context, but in the sermon Jesus gives them new meaning.
-Together, the Beatitudes present a new set of ideals that focus on love and humility rather than force and mastery; they echo the highest ideals of Jesus' teachings on spirituality and compassion.
+Together, the Beatitudes present a new set of ideals that focus on love and humility rather than force and mastery; they echo the highest ideals of Jesus's teachings on spirituality and compassion.

 In Christian teachings, the Works of Mercy, which have corporal and spiritual components, have resonated with the theme of the Beatitude for mercy.
 These teachings emphasize that these acts of mercy provide both temporal and spiritual benefits.

 Matthew 5:13–16 presents the metaphors of salt and light.
-This completes the profile of God's people presented in the beatitudes and acts as the introduction to the next section.
+This completes the profile of God's people presented in the Beatitudes and acts as the introduction to the next section.

 There are two parts in this section, using the terms "salt of the earth" and Light of the World to refer to the disciples – implying their value.
 Elsewhere, in John 8:12, Jesus applies 'Light of the World' to himself.

 Jesus preaches about Hell and what Hell is like: "But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother "Raca (fool)" shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire."